ramzibou0735/aerial-autonomy-stack/README.md

 # `Ctrl + b`, then `d` in each terminal once done
 ```

 > Once "Ready to Fly", one can takeoff and control from QGroundControl's ["Fly View"](https://docs.qgroundcontrol.com/master/en/qgc-user-guide/fly_view/fly_view.html).
-E.g., for PX4 VTOL, takeoff -> change altitude -> transition to FW, then take manual control; for ArduPilot VTOL, change mode to FBW A -> arm -> throttle all the way up -> then change mode to Loiter.
+E.g., for PX4 VTOL, takeoff -> change altitude -> transition to FW, then take manual control; for ArduPilot VTOL, change mode to FBW A -> arm -> throttle all the way up -> then change mode to Loiter

 ![Worlds](docs/assets/worlds.jpg)